 Complications from hemorrhoids are rare, but can include:

 With proper treatment, you’ll likely experience an improvement.
-Following your doctor’s directions and maintaining a regimen, including exercise and avoiding sitting for long periods of time, that reduces hemorrhoid symptoms can also improve your outlook.
+Following your doctor’s directions and maintaining a regimen, including exercising and avoiding sitting for long periods of time, can also improve your outlook.